HKUST-KnowComp/NegotiationToM/README.md

 The NegotiationToM dataset is in NegotiationToM.rar file.
 To prevent the data contamination issue, we set the password for the json file and the dataSet password is "NegotiationToM".

 ## Reference:
 The details of this dataset and LLM performance are described in the following paper.
-If you use this benchmark in your work, please kindly cite it.

 ```bibtex
 @article{DBLP:journals/corr/abs-2404-13627,
   author       = {Chunkit Chan and